 PerfectKeto doesn’t link to where they found this study, but I’m assuming it’s quality information.
 I also read this woman’s experience breastfeeding while on a keto diet, and it struck me that she’s totally right.
 Cave women have been breastfeeding children with no carbs, sugar or grains really since the beginning of time.
 Completely excluding grains, processed carbs and sugar shouldn’t affect your supply at all, unless you drop your calories tremendously from eliminating those foods.

 Eating enough veggies to ensure you get vitamins and nutrients, as well as drinking enough water to digest the fat and protein is going to be super important for a keto diet while breastfeeding.
 In addition, monitoring your unique body is probably the most important part.
 Your body will tell you if something isn’t quite right.
 So will your baby.
 If you need more food ideas, here’s 5 foods you’d never guess increase milk supply, and some fabulous protein powders for breastfeeding mamas!
 I also talk about the cleanest protein powder for breastfeeding.
-IdealRaw is my top choice if you need a good protein powder that doesn’t taste bad.
-You can grab some samples of it to see if you like it.
+Ora Organic is my top choice if you need a good protein powder that doesn’t taste bad, and is super safe for breastfeeding mamas.

 I personally think there’s no problem with the diet at all in general for breastfeeding.
 If you feel great, and you’ve already adjusted to being in ketosis before you start breastfeeding, chances are you will do great and produce plenty of milk.
 If you want to start the keto diet, postpartum as a means to lose the baby weight, just start slow.
 You can work on eliminating carbs little by little, so your body can adjust.
 Also, just keep note of how your baby feels and your milks supply.
 If you notice that your milk supply starts to drop, check out these super tips from my sister and I to get it back up, and slowly increase your healthy carbs.
 Don’t just binge on bread or cookies in a panic.
 There are so many factors that go into breast milk production.
 Once your supply is back, try eliminating carbs at one meal for a few days, then eliminate for two meals.
 Slowly find your happy place of low carb and high milk supply.